robbert-harms/MDT/docs/_dynamic_modules/cascade_models.rst

      ...
     }

-Where model name is one of the models in the cascade followed by a list of parameters value specifications that specify what to do with the parameters of that model.
+This is a dictionary with per model in the cascade you have a list of parameter specifications that specify what to do with the parameters of that model.
 There are three different parameter specifications possible:

-* *Single value* or *ndarray*: specify a value to use, for example using a value of 1e5 for the S0.s0 parameter of a model
+* *Single value* or *ndarray*: specify a value to use
 * *String*: the name of a parameter from the previous model, this is the most common approach
 * *Function*: specify a function that accepts two dictionaries, ``output_previous`` and ``output_all_previous``.
   The first contains the results of the previous model fit indexed by parameter names.